 Author: van Noordwijk M, Gitz V, Minang PA, Dewi S, Leimona B, Duguma L, Pingault N, Meybeck A.

-Keyword(s): assisted natural regeneration, biodiversity, co-investment, ecosystem services, environmental stewardship, equity, forest and landscape restoration, landscape approach, mangroves, peatlands, rights-based approach, riparian zones, small islands, transport infrastructure, tree planting, water, wetlands
+Keyword(s): assisted natural regeneration, biodiversity, co-investment, ecosystem services, environmental stewardship, equity, landscape approach, mangroves, peatlands, rights-based approach, riparian zones, small islands, transport infrastructure, tree planting, water, wetlands